Avivbens/alfred-engage-contact/CONTRIBUTING.md

-# Contributing to `alfred-open-whatsapp`
+# Contributing to `alfred-engage-contact`

-Thank you for your interest in contributing to `alfred-open-whatsapp` :tada: !
+Thank you for your interest in contributing to `alfred-engage-contact` :tada: !

 We welcome contributions from everyone.